programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

     memory usage: 1.3+ MB
 ```

+## Creating your First Map

+Now that you've added the geographic data from `counties` into the Fatal Force dataframe, you're ready to draw a map with Folium.
+The first map you'll try will count the number of times people have been killed by police officers in each county and produce a choropleth map that shows, via color and shading, which counties have larger or smaller kill counts.

 ### Counting the Data by County

-Now that the Fatal Force dataframe is ready, Folium makes it easy to draw a map.

-The first map you'll try will count the number of times people have been killed by police officers in each county and produce a choropleth map that shows, via color and shading, which counties have larger or smaller kill counts.
+Since each record in the `ff_df` represents one person killed by a police officer, counting the number of times each county FIPS number appears in the dataframe will report the number of people killed in that given county.
 To do this, you can simply use the `.value_counts()` method on the `FIPS` column.
-Since each record in the `ff_df` represents one person killed by a police officer, counting the number of times each county FIPS number appears in the dataframe will report the number of people killed in that given county.

 The code below executes the `.value_counts()` method on the FIPS column.
 Because `.value_counts()` returns a series, the `.reset_index()` method will turn the series into a dataframe.
 The new dataframe is then assigned to `map_df`, the variable name that will be used in the mapping process.